dmihai1337/Simple-Computer-Store/README.md

 ### Files:
 - each component has a dedicated text file which represents the store stock
-- the first line in each file is an integer representing the number of the specific components available is store, and then:
+- the first line in each file is an integer representing the number of the specific components available in store, and then:
 - name
 - feature (clock speed / memory / memory clock)
 - code